 The IATA airport code for Dubai Airport is DXB.
 This will appear on your ticket.

-The average temperature of Dubai in November is 30°C.
+The average temperature of Dubai in February is 25°C.

 Airlines that fly to Dubai include Emirates, British Airways, Air France, Virgin Atlantic, KLM, bmi - and you can book them all at discounted prices with us.